By Jennifer Sellers, Petfinder contributor

 Just as a human infant has vastly different needs than a teenager, a kitten will have care requirements distinct from those of a fully matured cat.
 In addition, you should consider a kitten’s various stages of development when caring for her:

 - Under eight weeks of age.
 At this early age, a kitten should still be with her mother and litter mates.
 Because kittens this young are unable to regulate their own temperatures, they rely on one-another’s body heat to survive.
 In addition, they are still developing vision and leg coordination.
-If you adopt or foster an orphan kitten in this age group, special care will need to be taken, including bottle-feeding the kitten every two hours up to four weeks of age and possibly helping your kitten pee and poop.
+If you adopt or foster an orphan kitten in this age group, special care will need to be taken, including bottle-feeding the kitten for every two hours up to four weeks of age and possibly helping your kitten pee and poop.
 It’s best to consult with a veterinarian for specific instructions and advice.

 - Four to six months of age.
 Kittens in this age group are reaching adolescence and, thus, sexual maturity.
 Talk to a veterinarian about having your kitten spayed or neutered before your kitten reaches this stage to avoid unpleasant habits like territorial spraying and accidental litters.
 (Learn more about spaying and neutering here.)